trains-worldexpresses.com

 Express Beijing - Pyongyang, Chinese DF diesel, North Korean van Dandong - Pyongyang, 2 Chinese sleepers Beijing - Pyongyang, 2 Russian sleepers Moscow - Pyongyang, at Dandong (Antung) in 2006 (Copyright photo)

-North Korean hard sleeper Moscow - Ussuryisk - Pyongyang (Copyright photo)
+North Korean hard sleeper Moscow - Ussuryisk - Pyongyang close to the border (Copyright photo)

 North Korean railcar "Juche" and ...